 Ed: I’m inclined to take that as a compliment.
 I hold deep suspicion of anyone who takes a methodology too seriously above and beyond the actual delivery of an end.
 I have indeed used agile to great effect, but wouldn’t use it except in situations where I believe it is the better approach.

 John: That’s just it, you believe you know better, but if you tried it in this other situations you would find, like we do that it delivers more every time.

 Ed: I would be interested to see the definition of delivers for the sake of comparison.
 I won’t discount the possibility that you are right, because like you, I don’t have facts and figures with which to make a real argument, but I do have compelling reasons for my decisions that I am happy to share with you.

-1. Given and ideal world, the shortest and cheapest way to an end result in software is to know exactly what you want to achieve in advance, then know exactly how is best to deliver it via software, have experienced people to do it, test rigorously against your acceptance criteria and roll out it once working perfectly.
+1. Given an ideal world, the shortest and cheapest way to an end result in software is to know exactly what you want to achieve in advance, then know exactly how is best to deliver it via software; have experienced people to do it, test rigorously against your acceptance criteria and roll it out once working perfectly.
 I doubt anyone would argue with that.
 I do accept that it probably has never happened and possibly never will, but it is the perfect scenario.